 The interim financial aid is intended for students who demonstrate pandemic-related financial hardship and require immediate help.
 The aid provided students with up to €500 for each of the months of June till September 2020.
 In November 2020 it was reinstated.So far, the interim financial aid has been granted more than 155,000 times.
 Applications for aid had to be made separately for each of these four months.
 The BMBF is reinstating the grant of the interim financial starting in November – for the whole winter semester 2020/21.
 This happens in cooperation with the German National Association for Student Affairs (Deutsches Studentenwerk).
 The local Studentenwerke are responsible for processing the applications.

 Who is eligible for the interim financial aid?

-Students may apply for interim financial aid if they are enrolled at a public or state-recognised higher education institution in Germany and are not on leave of absence from their studies at the time of application.
+Students can apply for interim financial aid if they are enrolled at a public or state-recognized institution of higher education in Germany and are not on leave of absence from their studies at the time of application.
 Both German nationals and international students are eligible.
 There are no age restrictions on eligibility.

 How does one apply?

 How much financial aid can I receive?

 If you can prove you are suffering pandemic-related financial hardship, for example because you lost a part-time job and have not yet found new employment, you may be eligible to receive between €100 and €500 per month as a state grant from your local student services organization.

-The amount of aid depends on your bank balance at the time you submit the online application; that is, the bank balance on the last bankig day before the date of the application.
-Example: if you file an application on 20 June 2020, your bank balance on 19 June 2020 is relevant to the decision to grant financial aid.
-The amount of the grant is based on individual pandemic-related need.
+The amount of aid depends on your bank balance at the time you submit the online application, i.e., the bank balance on the day before the date of the application.
 Financial need is determined as follows: